markhilton/firebase-vuetify-auth/README.md

 #### STEP 1: Update your `main.js` app file

-Wrap up VUE class initialization into Firebase onAuthStateChanged listener.
-This will auto reload VUE app when Firebase auth state changes (user logs in our signs out of the app).
-It will provide a way to automatically update user page based on current authentication state.
 This example assumes that you're using `vue-router` and `pinia` packages with your app, so we initialize VUE class by passing in `router`, `store` & `vuetify` objects.

 ```javascript
 import { createApp } from "vue"